 Creating a plug-in assembly for a standard Microsoft Dynamics CRM assembly (Microsoft.Crm.*.dll) or performing an update or delete of a platform created pluginassembly is not supported.

-Microsoft Dynamics CRM 3.0 callouts are not supported.
+Microsoft Dynamics CRM 4.0 plug-ins and custom workflow activities are not supported.

 Editing a solutions file to edit any solution components other than ribbons, forms, SiteMap, or saved queries is not supported.
-For more information, see When to Edit the Customizations File.
+For more information, see When to edit the customizations file.
 Defining new solution components by editing the solutions file is not supported.
 Editing web resource files exported with a solution is not supported.
-Except for the steps documented in Require a Minimum Version, editing the contents of a managed solution is not supported.
+Except for the steps documented in Maintain managed solutions, editing the contents of a managed solution is not supported.